To convict for the offence punishable under Section 304B, the following essentials must be satisfied:

 (iv) Such cruelty or harassment must be for, or in connection with, demand for dowry.
 “It will not be sufficient to only lead evidence showing that cruelty or harassment had been meted out to the victim, but that such treatment was in connection with the demand for dowry.
 Only then would such death be called dowry death and such husband or relative shall be deemed to have caused the death of the woman concerned.”

-“A two-stage process is required to be followed in respect of an offence punishable under Section 304-B IPC: it is necessary to first ascertain whether the ingredients of the Section have been made out against the accused; if the ingredients are made out, then the accused is deemed to have caused the death of the woman but is entitled to rebut the statutory presumption of having caused a dowry death.”
+“A two-stage process is required to be followed in respect of an offence punishable under Section 304-B IPC.
+It is necessary to first ascertain whether the ingredients have been made out against the accused; if the ingredients are made out, then the accused is deemed to have caused the death of the woman but is entitled to rebut the statutory presumption of having caused a dowry death.”

 – Hon’ble Justice R.K.
 Agrawal, Maya Devi v.
 State of Haryana [Criminal Appeal No. 1263 of 2011].